A fearsome apparition

 In this video… Caroline and Joyce describe the different tribes in Malawi – and the tribes from which they originate themselves.

-As Lamitoni says, different tribes have different traditions.
-As in most countries, there is no single culture or group of people in Malawi, but diverse peoples who have settled over the centuries.
-Over ten different ethnic groups live across Malawi, each tribe with its own history, culture and beliefs.
+As in many African countries, there is no single culture or group of people in Malawi.
+More than ten different ethnic groups live across the country.
+Each tribe has its own history, culture and beliefs.

 However, they all belong to the major African group called the Bantu.
 This ethnic group, speaking a variety of Bantu languages (such as Swahili and Shona), are spread across central and southern Africa and form around one-third of the continent’s population.